FAIRmat-NFDI/AreaC-Tutorial-CECAM-2023/docs/part1.md

 ??? success
     While it is somewhat hidden, you can find the **"Program Name" under "Method"**.

-This widget has a double function: it is both a filter and a statistic.
+The widget you see under this side pane has a double function: it acts both as a filter and a statistics overview.
 It comes with a text bar and a list of suggestions.
 You can try extending the list further by clicking "SHOW MORE", but Gromacs is not the most well-represented code in our database.
 Here, it is probably faster to just **type out the program name** and **hit enter**.